-There was a time when I moved in you, and the holy ghost was moving too.29 These days I am grateful to her the way one might become grateful to a formidable opponent.
+There was a time when we lay together, alone in the world, between the dunes and beneath the moon.
+There was the sound of the sea rolling in and beach grass that swayed in the breeze.
+There was a time (as wrote Leonard Cohen) when I moved in you, and the holy ghost was moving too.
+These days I am grateful to her the way one might become grateful to a formidable opponent.
 Thank you for that hell of a ride.
 I conquered your heart.
 You devastated mine.

 Now I have compassion, not judgment, on those still holding on for dear life through the tempest of passion.
-Nothing is more exhilarating than a Paris love affair, until you fall in love with life itself.
+Nothing is more exhibiting than a Paris love affair, until you fall in love with life itself.
 With all the inroads Paris has made into your flesh, with all the arrows it has shot into your heart, she has also opened up pathways to a greater love affair...something closer to sublime.